 „Silk Road“ – that evokes images of oriental cities and caravans laden with huge bundles of silk, making their way through endless deserts and over rough mountain passes.
-While the term “Silk Road” was only coined by the German geographer Ferdinand von Richthofen in the 1870s, the original Silk Road from China to the West is of course much older.
+While the term “Silk Road” first appeared in a presentation by the German geographer Ferdinand von Richthofen in the 1870s, the original Silk Road in China and from there to the West is of course much older.
 It was established around the middle of the first century BC.
-By then, camels had been domesticated for the first time.
-That was important as horses wouldn’t survive the long desert stages.
+By then, the desert dwellers had domesticated camels for the first time.
+That was important as horses wouldn’t survive travel on the long desert stages.
 Caravans then started to transport silk, which was highly in demand in ancient Rome, on the direct route from Asia to Europe.

-Silk was not the only commodity on the Silk Road, however.
+Silk was not the only commodity on the Silk Road in China and Central Asia, as you might think.
 The traders also brought spices, carved jade, and medical rhubarb (against constipation) from China to the West.
 In the opposite direction they transported horses, glassware, gold and silver goods.

 A network of trading roads from China to the West

-Just as the Silk Road was not only a road for trading silk, it was also not a single road.
+Just as the Silk Road in China and further West was not only a road for trading silk, it was also not a single road.
 In fact it was a whole network of roads.
 All of them originated from Xian.
 Beyond Dunhuang the vast Taklamakan desert begins.
 Its name originally means “go and you will not come out.”

-Thus, the road splits into a more direct and dangerous Southern route (Loulan – Hotan – Kashgar) and a Northern route that circumnavigates the desert along the course of today’s railway line, passing the oasis towns of Hami, Turfan, and Kucha.
+Thus, the road splits into a more direct and dangerous Southern route (Loulan – Hotan – Kashgar) and a longer Northern route.
+The Northern Silk Road circumnavigates the desert along the course of today’s railway line, passing the oasis towns of Hami, Turfan, and Kucha.
 Both routes meet in Kashgar, only to split again.
-Traders could move over the Pamirs towards Pakistan and India or westwards to Samarkand, Bukhara, and Merv, continuing via Persia to Turkey and Europe.
+Traders could move over the Pamirs towards Pakistan and India.
+Or else they could travel westwards to Samarkand, Bukhara, and Merv, continuing via Persia to Turkey and Europe.

-The trade along the Silk Road reached its peak during political stability of the Tang Dynasty, which was briefly resumed under Mongol rule (under Kublai Khan) in the 13th century.
+The trade along the Silk Road reached its peak during the political stability of the Tang Dynasty.
+Later, it was briefly resumed under Mongol rule (under Kublai Khan) in the 13th century.
 But with the discovery of new sea routes (Cape of Good Hope) the Silk Road lost its importance.

 But seeing the current state of the sights changed our point of view somewhat.
 The Western archeologists (who acted in a legal framework) all regretted in their expedition diaries that they could only take a small part of the beautiful artwork.
-But today almost none of the remaining frescoes are intact.
-Many of the defacements are apparently caused by Fanatic Muslims and Red Guards in the 20th century.
+But today almost none of the remaining frescoes of the Chinese Silk Road are intact.
+Many of the defacements are apparently the result of vandalism by Fanatic Muslims and Red Guards in the 20th century.
 Ignorant Chinese tourists have left countless graffittis in the caves.
 As we mentioned before, the restoration work undertaken by the Chinese often seems to lack scholarly and/ or scientific backing.
 Thus, the “stolen” artifacts in Western museums are much better preserved and protected than those the explorers had left behind.

 For further information on the (Chinese) Silk Road we recommend: